 Pursuant to Section 45 of the Banking Act No. 10 of 2015, the Company shall, out of its net profits of each year, transfer to a reserve "not less than 20% of the annual net earnings of the Company to a reserve fund whenever the fund is less than one hundred percent of the issued and paid-up capital of the Company".
 At the reporting date, the Company's reserve was less than the issued and paid-up capital.
-However, on the basis that the Company incurred a loss for the year ended October 31, 2020 no transfer was made to statutory reserve.

-23. Interest Income:
+23. Income: